Eruv: Coping without an eruv

 A tallit may be worn while walking to/from the synagogue, as it is considered clothing.
 Prayer books and other books may not be carried; either they must be brought to the synagogue prior to Shabbat or else the congregation's prayer books must be used.

 Communities with eruvin

 In Israel, almost every Jewish community is enclosed by an eruv.
+In many Israeli cities there are multiple eruvin.
+For example, in Jerusalem, the Jerusalem rabbinate maintains an eruv around the whole city, the Edah HaChareidis maintains its own eruv around major portions of the city, and most chareidi neighborhoods have their own small eruv with higher standards, some of which do not rely on the above-mentioned leniency of 600,000.
 Outside Israel, there are over 150 community eruvin, as well as thousands of private ones enclosing only a few homes, or linking a synagogue to one or more nearby homes.
 Most major cities in North America have at least one, often surrounding only the Orthodox Jewish neighborhoods rather than the entire city.
 For example, Mexico City has an eruv that encircles and connects various neighborhoods with notable Jewish populations.
-Outside North America, there are eruvin in Antwerp; Amsterdam; Bury, Greater Manchester (Whitefield); Gibraltar; Johannesburg; London; Melbourne; Perth; Rio de Janeiro; São Paulo; Strasbourg; Sydney; Venice and Vienna.
+Outside North America, there are eruvin in Antwerp; Amsterdam; Bury, Greater Manchester (Whitefield); Budapest; Gibraltar; Johannesburg; London; Melbourne; Perth; Rio de Janeiro; São Paulo; Strasbourg; Sydney; Venice and Vienna.

+Historical

+In modern times, the agreement of non-Jewish authorities to the establishment of an eruv is documented as early as 1790 in the Habsburg monarchy.